-Handy Market is a fantastic local grocer and a place you can come to any day of the week for craft beer, wine, and regular pantry items.
-Come on Saturdays, though, and you’ll be treated to an all-out BBQ wonderland in their adjacent parking lot.
-Rows and rows of tri-tip, ribs, turkey legs, corn on the cob, and sausages all wafting their smokiness through the neighborhood.
-It’s a sight to behold and a great place to take out-of-towners who can’t fathom anything local ever taking place in LA.
-This is a pick-up-and-go situation only, so get everything you want in the adjacent little building, and then eat it alone in your car like the rest of us.
+Handy Market is a fantastic local grocer that sells beer, wine, and regular pantry items.
+Come on Saturdays for an all-out BBQ wonderland in their parking lot, with rows of tri-tip, ribs, turkey legs, corn on the cob, and sausages (and their smoky smells wafting through the neighborhood).
+It’s a sight to behold and a great destination to take out-of-towners who can’t fathom anything like this ever taking place in LA.

 Castaway is a Valley classic that sits on a hill overlooking Burbank.
-They recently had a big renovation, and now the place looks and feels like an expensive hotel rather than a relic of the ’90s.
-Although they’ve also overhauled the menu (think steaks, crab cakes, shrimp cocktails), it’s still a tad boring and expensive.
-But you don’t come here for the food, you come for the view, which spans from the north parts of the Valley to DTLA.
-If you bring some out-of-towners here for snacks and drinks at sunset, and they’ll insist you come back every night for the rest of their trip.
+After a big renovation a few years ago, the place looks and feels like an expensive hotel—with a boring and pricey menu that fits right in with the scene.
+(Think steaks, crab cakes, shrimp cocktails.)
+No one comes to Castaway for the food, they come for the view that spans the northern parts of the Valley to DTLA.
+If you bring some out-of-towners here for snacks and drinks at sunset, they might insist you come back every night for the rest of their trip.

-We could frankly write a three-book mini-series about this 63-year-old diner, but all we have is this one paragraph, so here we go.
-You don’t come to Tallyrand for the food.
+We could frankly write a three-book series about this 64-year-old diner, but all we have is this one paragraph, so here we go.
+You don’t come to Tallyrand for an impeccable meal.
 You come to gawk at the people inside.
-Each and every one is basically a living Hollywood time capsule, and you should know right now you’ll never be as cool as them.
-These people tried email once in the ’90s and hated it and are four cocktails ahead of you and judging you for it.
+Each and every customer is basically a living Hollywood time capsule, and you should know right now you’ll never be as cool as them.
+These people tried email once in the ’90s and hated it.
+Now they're four cocktails ahead of you and judging your inability to keep up.
 Welcome to the best show in town.

-This tiny Mexican brunch spot is a newer place around here (at least in Burbank years, 2015 was practically yesterday), but it’s quickly become very busy on weekends.
-Be prepared to wait a bit, but stick around and you’re in for a glorious Mexican breakfast of machaca, huevos divorciados, and multiple cups of that signature, cinnamon-infused cafe de olla coffee.
+This tiny Mexican breakfast spot is relatively new compared to some of the classic restaurants in the area (at least in Burbank years, 2015 was practically yesterday).
+It gets slammed on weekends, so be prepared to wait a bit.
+But stick around and you’re in for glorious machaca, huevos divorciados, and multiple cups of their signature, cinnamon-infused cafe de olla coffee.

-Despite having a footprint only slightly larger than one of those cigarette/newspaper shacks in Hollywood you wonder who pays rent on, Cottage Corner has a very big secret.
+Despite having a footprint only slightly larger than one of those cigarette/newspaper shacks in Hollywood, Cottage Corner has a very big secret.
 And it’s not a well-kept one.
-CC has a breakfast burrito that rivals the best of LA.
-It’s only served until 11am and the 10:30 am rush is real because that’s when everyone who lives around the corner decides to show up.
+CC makes a breakfast burrito that rivals the best versions in LA.
+It’s only served until 11 am.
+Be aware of the 10:30 am rush.
+That's when everyone who lives around the corner decides to show up.

-This walk-up window bakery in the middle of Burbank is dishing out some of our favorite empanadas in LA.
-These are thick, flaky Argentine-style empanadas that come stuffed with everything from biscuits and gravy to Nutella and bananas.
-The tiny shop is open everyday from 11am-7pm, making it a great quick lunch option or when you want to surprise your team at work with a bag of perfectly golden treats.
-The spicy, smoky chile con carne is probably our favorite on the menu, but whichever you get, make sure to ask for several extra sides of their chimichurri sauce.
+This bakery serves incredible Argentine-style empanadas from a walk-up window in the middle of Burbank.
+Picture thick, flaky pockets that come stuffed with everything from sausage gravy to Nutella and bananas.
+The tiny shop is open every day from 11am-7pm, making it a great quick lunch or somewhere to pick up a bag of perfectly golden treats when you want to surprise your coworkers.
+The spicy, smoky chile con carne is our favorite on the menu.
+Whichever version you get, ask for extra sides of their chimichurri sauce.

-You’re not going to find a better American breakfast in Burbank than Bea Bea’s.
-Their waffles and french toast are worth ordering, but we always go for the Green Tea Monster pancakes.
-Three gigantic things are topped with green tea mascarpone, whipped cream, and white chocolate chips.
-What happens in The Valley stays in The Valley.
+You’re not going to find a place serving a better American breakfast in Burbank than Bea Bea’s.
+Their waffles and french toast are solid, but we always go for the Green Tea Monster pancakes—three gigantic things topped with green tea mascarpone, whipped cream, and white chocolate chips.
+What happens in the Valley stays in the Valley.

 Yes, as in that Bob’s Big Boy.
-Though the original in Glendale was demolished years ago, Burbank’s 73-year-old location lives on as the oldest Big Boy in America—and it’s overflowing with entertainment history.
-Sure, you’ll come here for a double-decker burger and a milkshake, but you really just want to sit in the same booth where The Beatles sat in 1964 and blast the experience on social media.
+Though the original in Glendale was demolished years ago, Burbank’s 74-year-old location lives on as the oldest Big Boy in America—and it’s overflowing with entertainment history.
+Sure, come here for a double-decker burger and a milkshake, but we know you really just want to sit in the same booth where the Beatles hung out in 1964 and blast the experience on social media.

-Burbank will never have a particularly big bar scene, but that doesn’t mean it’s not home to one of our favorite bars.
-Tony’s Darts Away is one of those elusive triple-threats.
-It’s a beer drinker’s paradise (the menu is divided into two sections, “IPA” and “Not IPA”), their menu is so much better than it has to be (we see you, Korean Bowl), and there are enough pool tables, dartboards, and a fun crowd to keep you there for hours.
+Burbank will never have a particularly big bar scene, but that doesn’t mean there aren't a few great places to drink.
+Tony’s Darts Away is an elusive triple threat.
+It’s a beer drinker’s paradise (the menu is divided into two sections, “IPA” and “Not IPA”), their food is so much better than it has to be (we see you, Korean Bowl), and there are enough pool tables, dartboards, and fun people to keep you there for hours.

-Since 1956, this classic sub shop west of downtown has been serving excellent (and massive) sandwiches to the masses.
-You’re going to hear a lot about their pastrami, but our order is always the Italian cold cut.
-It comes with molinari, Italian salami, and capicola topped with more salt, pepper, oil, and onions than your coworkers within a 10-foot radius will be able to handle.
+Since 1956, this classic sub shop west of downtown has been serving excellent (and giant) sandwiches to the masses.
+You’re going to see a lot of fuss about their pastrami, but our order is always the Italian.
+It comes with salami, capicola, and provolone topped with more salt, pepper, oil, and onions than your coworkers within a 10-foot radius will be able to handle.
 And that’s a good thing.